 In pressure work, the error band on the primary standard is generally so many percent of reading – the error is the summation of the uncertainty in the weight measurement plus the uncertainty of the piston measurement; secondary devices are usually reported as +/- a percent of full scale.
 For most production work, that is sufficient.
 However, if the device being calibrated is, itself, going to be used as a standard to calibrate others, it should have a primary calibration.

 Harwood Engineering has been providing high pressure testing services and pressure gauge calibration for more than 65 years.
-Contact us today with any questions you may have about your pressure testing needs.
+Contact us today with any questions you may have about primary vs secondary standards or your pressure testing needs.